ayushsharma-1/AWS-Cloud-Performance-Cost-Toolkit/README.md

    - **Action**: Leverage EC2 instance right-sizing and spot instances for less critical workloads.
    - **Potential Savings**: By moving underutilized instances to smaller sizes or switching to spot instances, savings of up to 70% are possible.
 However, the trade-off would be potential instance termination in the case of spot instances.

-3. **CloudWatch ($73.68):**
+3. **Snapshots:**
-   - **Action**: Optimize log retention and reduce the frequency of high-resolution alarms.
+   - **Action**: Regularly review and delete outdated or unnecessary snapshots.
-   - **Potential Savings**: By adjusting log retention policies and limiting high-resolution metrics, unnecessary costs for data retention and extra alarms can be eliminated.
-Trade-offs may involve a reduced window for troubleshooting.
+   - **Potential Savings**: Deleting unnecessary snapshots can lead to significant cost reductions in storage.
+Establishing a retention policy can help manage snapshot lifecycles effectively.

 ### 2. **Monitoring and Alerting (25 points)**